Four letters. Four junctions. One pattern that shows up on every OMM clinical practice.

 💡

-HOSPITALIZED = NON-COMPWhen the boards describe a patient who is hospitalized, post-trauma, or decompensated, and ask about their fascial pattern, the expected answer is non-compensatory.
+HOSPITALIZED = NON-COMPWhen the clinical medicine describe a patient who is hospitalized, post-trauma, or decompensated, and ask about their fascial pattern, the expected answer is non-compensatory.
 The body under major stress loses its ability to self-regulate through fascial alternation.
 Non-alternating in a sick patient = non-compensatory.

 Trauma and critical illness kill the alternating pattern.